DizNicolasAmor/DizNicolasAmor.github.io/README.md

 This project is a challenge of FreeCodeCamp.
 My profyle: https://www.freecodecamp.com/diznicolasamor

-Also, this proyect is uploaded to http://codepen.io/DizNicolasAmor/pen/pReGNr
+Also, this proyect is uploaded to https://diznicolasamor.github.io/ and http://codepen.io/DizNicolasAmor/pen/pReGNr

 /*
 Recordatorio por si se cae alguna imagen de las de background: